l-yang-05/Comment-app/README.md

 ## Comment App

-I created this commment box application when I was attending Road to Hire.
-This application allows users to like/dislike comments, reply to these comments, and even deleting them.
-This comment application was built using React and deploying it through Netlify.
+This application allows users to create a thread of comments where they can reply to one another's comments.
+Users are also able to thumbs up or thumbs down a comment in the thread.
+Alongside this, users can even delete their comments that are in the thread.
+I built this application using React and deploying it through Netlify.

 ## Getting Started